kaktek/SQLiteGlue-src/README.md

-# SQLiteGlue
+# SQLiteGlue-src

-Android &amp; other Java native glue interface to sqlite using Gluegen.
+Source for Android &amp; other Java native glue interface to sqlite using Gluegen.

 Unlicense (public domain).